- What is WordPress SEO?

 #11 – Use Pagination

-Pagination is used to divide a long content across multiple pages and linking them together.
+Pagination is used to divide a long content across multiple pages and link them together.

 Pagination is commonly used in list-type articles, where different points are put on different pages and then linked together.
 The idea is to make the content more readable and interesting.